tmrmotta/tmrmotta/README.md

 <h3> Hello there 👋 </h3>

-I'm a Site Reliability Engineer working in São Paulo, Brasil.
+I'm a Site Reliability Engineer working in São Paulo, Brasil. <br>
 <li> 🦄 I'm currently working to improve obversability in StartUps </li>
 <li> 👨🏽‍💻 I'm using daily: AWS, Terraform, Git, Datadog </li>
 <li> 🌱 Learning a lot about DevOps and Software Engineering </li>